 2020 was a big year for live streaming, with an explosion of growth across platforms, both in terms of creators and consumers.
 Fast forward to today, the trend still is on the uprise.

 Not convinced?
 Here’s some food for thought –

 Twitch set a new record for hours watched in October 2020, reaching 1.6 billion – a 99% YoY growth from October 2019.
+In 2021, this number averaged 25% higher, 2 billion watched hours per month.
 It has over 15 million unique daily visitors and three million content creators – broadcasters.Source: restream.io

 Without a doubt, it’s the best time there can be to give Live Streaming a try!

 SO!
 Are you thinking about –